 Save Brookvale History Committee:

-Pixie E. Curry (coordinator), Doug Campbell, Hampton Campbell, Andrea Williamson Curtis,
+Pixie E. Curry (coordinator), Douglas Campbell, Hampton Campbell,

 Lancaster Public Schools-Jessica Davis